-During 2021, the primary reason for officer contact with subjects that led to the use of force involved drunk or disorderly suspects, followed by assaults and collisions.
-Domestic incidents led to at least four use of force incidents, and four other use of force incidents involved trespassing.
-Alcohol was contributor to at least 12 use of force incidents, drugs was a contributor in at least 2 incidents, and a combination of alcohol and drugs was a factor in at least 3 incidents.
+During 2022, the primary reason for officer contact with subjects that led to the Use of Force involved drunk or disorderly suspects, followed by resisting arrest and trespassing.
+Domestic incidents led to at least 5 Use of Force incidents, and 4 others involved incidents involving assault.
+Alcohol was contributor to at least 12 Use of Force incidents, drugs was a contributor in at least 2 incidents, and a combination of alcohol and drugs was a factor in at least 3 incidents.
 At least 9 involved an individual who was suffering from mental illness.
-In at least 28 incidents in 2021, suspects used active aggression when confronting officers.
-In at least four cases, officers were confronted with deadly force wherein suspects had or were suspected of having weapons including firearms and/or knives.
-However, in only one case in 2021 did an officer attempt to use deadly force against a suspect.
+In at least 24 incidents in 2022, suspects used active aggression when confronting officers.
+In at least 3 cases, officers were confronted with deadly force wherein suspects had or were suspected of having weapons including guns and knives.
+One officer was struck by a car driven by a fleeing perpetrator, and 3 officers were bit by suspects.
+There were no instances of officers using deadly force in 2022.

-The most commonly used weapon in use of force situations were hands and feet, which are categorized as a form of less than lethal force, and in this report they are known as empty hand techniques or "hands" for short.
+In at least 39 incidents, at least one officer was CIT certified.
+CIT certified refers to the NAMI Crisis Intervention Team 40 Hour Class.
+The most commonly used weapon in Use of Force situations were hands and feet, which are categorized as a form of less than lethal force, and in this report they are known as empty hand techniques or "hands" for short.